Developer: Only 11 percent active on job search

 Conclusion: Personnel and companies must allow new impulses and implement

-Only in this way can it be ensured that there is no "bad-hire" and the employee carousel keeps on turning, but the right people are brought on board at the right time.
+This is the only way to ensure that there is no “bad hire” and that the staff carousel keeps turning, but that the right people are brought on board at the right time.
 Only then can companies and employees grow together.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.